Women who can't climax

-Partners may lose desire for sex as a result, because seeing the effect they have over their partner may boost their sense of potency and pride; if they think they are not having an effect, they may avoid sex and male partners may experience erectile dysfunction (ED).
+Partners may lose desire for sex as a result, because helping their partner to achieve an orgasm is a good feeling.
+If they think they are not able to do this, they may avoid sex and male partners may experience erectile dysfunction (ED).

 It may be that your orgasm is just out of reach, so take heart and don’t give up.
 Here are some top tips to help you get there:

-Don’t expect sex to be like it is in pornography.
-Remember, what porn stars do and have done to them in front of the camera might not work for you.
+- Don’t expect sex to be like it is in pornography.
+Remember, what porn stars do and have done to them in front of the camera is unlikely to work for you.
 They’re actors, and often the women in porn are simulating or exaggerating pleasure or orgasm.

-Don’t focus on orgasm as the ultimate goal.
-Relaxed minds and bodies allow for more playfulness, leading to better blood flow to the genitals, more pleasure perhaps eventually orgasm.
+- Don’t focus on orgasm as the ultimate goal.
+Relaxed minds and bodies allow for more playfulness, leading to better blood flow to the genitals, more pleasure and probably orgasm.

-Take turns.
-If Anorgasmia is situational, (it only happens when with a partner but not during solo sex) stimulate yourself alongside your partner then gradually try letting your partner take over the stimulation either with their hand or penis.
+- Take turns.
+If Anorgasmia is situational, (it only happens in certain situations, for example, when with a partner but not during solo sex) stimulate yourself alongside your partner then gradually try letting your partner take over the stimulation either with their hand, tongue or penis.

-Think about your attitude towards sex.
+- Think about your attitude towards sex.
 On a deeper psychological level, you may have absorbed negative cultural or family attitudes towards female sexual pleasure.
 Perhaps give this some thought and challenge yourself about those attitudes.
-Unlocking these conflicts in your mind may enable you to surrender to orgasm.
+Unlocking these conflicts in your mind may enable you to let go and experience orgasms.